GareArc/composepack/README.md

 ---

-## 📝 Commonly Asked Questions
+## 📝 FAQ

 ### Does ComposePack replace **Docker** Compose?

 No. ComposePack **wraps** Docker Compose, it doesn’t replace it.

-- ComposePack handles: templating, values, chart packaging, release directories
+* ComposePack handles: templating, values, chart packaging, release directories
-- Docker Compose handles: actually running the containers
+* Docker Compose handles: actually running the containers

 You can always `cd` into `.cpack-releases/<name>/` and run `docker compose` manually if you prefer.